Your Love Struggle : Infidelity

 I’d like you to volunteer to do things that show you’re being honest.
 Really knock yourself out to show that you are where you say you are and that you’re doing what you say you’re doing.

 Yes, it’s a lot of work and maybe annoying to do all of this, but it will drastically reduce the amount of time it takes your spouse to heal from the affair.
-Be sure to get your free copy of the Affair Recovery Roadmap so you can rebuild trust quickly.

 6. Encourage questions.